The Andorian Incident: Production

 This episode was directed by Roxann Dawson, known for portraying engineer B'Elanna Torres on Star Trek: Voyager.
 At the wrap party for Voyager, Rick Berman told her she would be directing on Enterprise.
 This was the first of ten episodes of Enterprise that she directed, and said she enjoyed the experience of making the episode as well as the story it told.

-Consulting producer and writer Fred Dekker explained that the idea for the episode came Rick Berman and Brannon Braga, and together three of them broke down the premise into story.
+Consulting producer and writer Fred Dekker explained that the idea for the episode came from Rick Berman and Brannon Braga, and together three of them broke down the premise into story.
 The message of the story was that "too much religion and politics, combined together, is self-serving and cloaked in subterfuge."

 Brannon Braga said they succeeded in taking "the goofiest aliens from the original" and making them believable and even threatening.
 He emphasized the importance of casting, and having Jeffrey Combs in the role of the Andorian Commander Shran, someone "you know is going to nail it and bring it dimension [...]
 Plus, the fans love him."

 Production designer Herman Zimmerman described "The Andorian Incident" as the most challenging episode of season one with the exception of the pilot, "Broken Bow", because of the volume of work that was required to build the Vulcan monastery of P'Jem.

 Jeffrey Combs plays the Andorian Commander Shran.
 Combs had previously appeared in Star Trek: Deep Space Nine as several characters such as Weyoun and the Ferengi Brunt.
 Combs was offered a guest starring role without having to audition.
-Before accepting he wanted to know more, and was told the character was an Andorian and that he would not die at the end of the episode.
-Combs said the role was a gift, as Shran allowed him to play a very different kind of character, "I got to play a captain, someone with a real chip on his shoulder" and he imagined James Cagney as the basis for his character, "a tough little guy who holds his ground, and you've got to go through him, not around him."
+Before accepting, he wanted to know more, and was told the character was an Andorian and that he would not die at the end of the episode.
+Combs said the role was a gift, as Shran allowed him to play a very different kind of character: "I got to play a captain, someone with a real chip on his shoulder" and he imagined James Cagney as the basis for his character, "a tough little guy who holds his ground, and you've got to go through him, not around him."

-Dawson praised the cast, about Combs performance as Shran she said "I think it established them as a permanent colour on this show - he's truly great" and of Bakula as Captain Archer she said "Scott Bakula is a fabulous dream.
+Dawson praised the cast; about Combs performance as Shran, she said: "I think it established them as a permanent colour on this show - he's truly great" and of Bakula as Captain Archer she said "Scott Bakula is a fabulous dream.
 He sets the bar high and the cast follow him.
 The cast is extremely strong."
 Dawson had reservations about the Andorians, wanting them to be more believable and threatening than in the original series.
-She praised Combs saying "He was wonderful to work with," and "He really created an extraordinary character there, didn't he?"
+She praised Combs, saying: "He was wonderful to work with," and "He really created an extraordinary character there, didn't he?"